 UV curing sources

-Mercury vapour, light emitting diode (LED), and excimer are distinct UV curing lamp technologies.
+Mercury vapour, light emitting diode (LED), and excimer are distinct UV curing sources.
 While all three are used in various photopolymerisation processes to crosslink inks, coatings, adhesives, and extrusions, the mechanisms generating the radiated UV energy as well as the characteristics of the corresponding spectral output are completely different.

 Understanding these differences is instrumental in application and formulation development, UV curing source selection, and integration.